aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 ## Load Presentation
 Aspose.Slides provides the [IResourceLoadingCallback](https://reference.aspose.com/slides/net/aspose.slides/iresourceloadingcallback/) interface to allow you to manage external resources loading for presentations.
 The interface has a single method.

-These snippets how to use the [IResourceLoadingCallback](https://reference.aspose.com/slides/net/aspose.slides/iresourceloadingcallback/) interface to load presentations:
+These snippets show you how to use the [IResourceLoadingCallback](https://reference.aspose.com/slides/net/aspose.slides/iresourceloadingcallback/) interface to load presentations:

 ```c#
 LoadOptions opts = new LoadOptions();